-Women & Children’s Free Restaurant was established in 1988, serving weekly meals to 15-20 women and children in the basement of St. Paul’s United Methodist Church.
+WCFR was founded in 1988, serving 15-20 weekly meals to women and children in the basement of St. Paul’s United Methodist Church.
 The idea for the restaurant came from a local college student who, in her research, discovered the need and lack of a dedicated place for women and children to receive a meal in a place safe from domestic violence and other abuses.

 WCFR continued to serve meals in the church’s basement until May of 2015.
 On June 2, 2015, we opened the restaurant in our new facility located at 1408 N. Washington.
 We now welcome thousands of women and children to the restaurant annually.
 Respect, dignity and a sense of community continue to be core values of our work and are an integral part of the services we offer.

-Over the past 29 years, WCFR’s mission statement has been refined as follows: Women & Children’s Free Restaurant & Community Kitchen is a vital safety net that fills nutritional gaps for women and children in need while fostering dignity and respect, both within our restaurant and in the community.
+Over the past 31 years, WCFR’s mission statement has been refined as follows: Women & Children’s Free Restaurant & Community Kitchen is a vital safety net that fills nutritional gaps for women and children in need while fostering dignity and respect, both within our restaurant and in the community.

-- WCFR is a fully licensed restaurant and caterer required to adhere to the same health and safety requirements and standards established for all other commercial restaurants.
+- WCFR is a fully licensed restaurant and caterer required to adhere to the same health and safety requirements and standards established for all commercial restaurants.

-WCFR offers three core programs:
+WCFR offers three core programs

-Restaurant Meals: We serve nutritious meals in our restaurant three days a week.
+Restaurant Meals: We serve healthy meals in our restaurant three days a week.
 Our diners have a full restaurant experience – excellent service, a menu with choices and delicious meals.
 Our safe, caring environment provides women and children a place for dignified treatment, compassion and acceptance.
 All meals are provided free of charge.